 Prior to her role at Golf Channel, Solomon served as the coordinating producer for NBC Olympics and was involved in every facet of production and planning, including program development, operational planning and the hiring and assigning of on-air talent and production staff for numerous Olympic Games.

 Solomon won a Gracie Award from the American Women in Radio & Television for her Beijing work.
-NBC’s coverage of the 2008 Olympics’ opening ceremony also was honored with a prestigious Peabody Award, and Solomon was one of the producers on that primetime program.
-She was named “Woman of the Year” by WISE (Women in Sports Events) in 2008 and following the Athens Olympics, the Sports Business Journal named Solomon one of its “40 Under 40.”
+NBC’s coverage of the 2008 Olympic opening ceremony also was honored with a prestigious Peabody Award, and Solomon was one of the producers on that program.
+She was named “Woman of the Year” by WISE (Women in Sports Events) in 2008 and following the Athens Olympics, Sports Business Journal named Solomon one of its “40 Under 40.”
 In 2001, Solomon was named one of six “Women to Watch” by Cablevision, and in 2014, she was listed among the Most Powerful Women in Cable by Cablefax: The Magazine.
 She has won 10 Sports Emmys in her NBC career.

-Solomon began her NBC career in 1990 as one of two Olympic researchers for NBC’s Emmy Award-winning coverage of the Barcelona Games in 1992.
+Solomon began her NBC career in 1990 and was one of two Olympic researchers for NBC’s Emmy Award-winning coverage of the Barcelona Games in 1992.
 In that role, she compiled event, biographical and historical information on virtually every competitor and country involved in the Barcelona Games, resulting in an eight-volume manual.
 She then served as a writer and information assistant to Bob Costas during NBC’s primetime coverage in Barcelona.